COINtoolbox/CosmoABC/docs/source/index.rst

     Make sure to run the tests in their own directory.

-The test outputs a pdf file illustrating the evolution of the posterior.
+The test outputs a file illustrating the evolution of the posterior.

 .. image:: nstatic/results_gaussian_sim.gif